 Department of Children and Families Law

 Whether the DCF has just initiated an investigation or have already removed a child from your custody, our criminal defense lawyers can represent your interests against allegations of abuse, abandonment or neglect.
 We also work with parents whose children have previously been removed and wish to have their case opened for review under juvenile dependency laws.
 If you are a custodian who cares for placed children, our attorneys can represent your petition to maintain a child's placement.
 In cases where the parental rights have been terminated by an order of the court, we can provide the necessary legal guidance for the prospective adopting parents.
-Dependency cases are emotionally charged events, call our office toll free at 1-877-377-7801 to discuss your needs.
+Dependency cases are emotionally charged events, call our office at 352.377.7800 to discuss your needs.

 DISCLAIMER: This website does not seek to nor does it establish an attorney-client relationship.
 The content is provided "as is" and should not be construed as legal advice on any matter of criminal defense.
 You should seek immediate legal counsel following notification of a DCF investigation or shelter hearing.